 Outdoor Maternity Photoshoot of Gian & Yoki

 Then what if I tell you: this motherhood photo session was entirely taken in Art Bali — ABBC Building.
 We could call it the first modern art museum in Bali.
-It’s closed recently due to the pandemic, but some people still hanging around just for a walk or taking a selfie.
+It’s closed recently due to the pandemic, but some people are still hanging around just for a walk or taking a selfie.

 Therefore, it’s a good time to take a snap outside the museum with Gian and Yoki for their first motherhood photo session.